VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 })
 ```

-If the completion menu is visible it will navigate to the next item in the list.
-If the cursor on the trigger of a snippet it'll expand it.
-If the cursor can jump to a snippet placeholder, it moves to it.
-If the cursor is in the middle of a word that doesn't trigger a snippet it displays the completion menu.
-Else, it acts like a regular `Tab` key.

 ### Regular tab complete

 Trigger the completion menu when the cursor is inside a word.
 If the completion menu is visible it will navigate to the next item in the list.
-If the line is empty it uses the fallback.
+If the line is empty it acts like a regular `Tab` key.

 ```lua
 -- Make sure you setup `cmp` after lsp-zero